Jeiwan/uniswapv3-book/src/milestone_2/user-interface.md

 </form>
 ```

-Each input has an amount assigned to it depending on swap direction controlled by `zeroForOne` state variable.
-The lower input field is always read-only because its value is calculated by Quoter contract.
+Each input has an amount assigned to it depending on the swap direction controlled by the `zeroForOne` state variable.
+The lower input field is always read-only because its value is calculated by the Quoter contract.

-`setAmount_` function does two things: it updates the value of the top input and calls Quoter contract to calculate the value of the lower input:
+The `setAmount_` function does two things: it updates the value of the top input and calls the Quoter contract to calculate the value of the lower input:

 ```js
 const updateAmountOut = debounce((amount) => {